epfml/landmark-attention/README.md

     --max_steps 15000
 ```

-In the above example, LLaMA wieghts (converted to huggingface format) should be in `/llama_weights/7B_hf/`.
+In the above example, LLaMA wieghts (converted to Hugging Face format) should be in `/llama_weights/7B_hf/`.

 ### Fine-tuned Weights
 We have released the weight diff between the original LLaMA 7B and the same model fine-tuned for 15000 steps on [RedPajama](https://github.com/togethercomputer/RedPajama-Data) dataset with landmark attention [here](https://huggingface.co/epfml/landmark-attention-llama7b-wdiff).
 You may use the `weight_diff.py` script to recover the weights: